 The activities at Miravalles Volcano are in private reserves and hotels.

 Miravalles Volcano Hike: Hike around the base of the volcano through the rainforest for beautiful views.
 There is a trail near Thermomania that goes up to nearly 2000 meters.
-Rio Perdido and Las Hornillas also have hiking trails.
+Rio Perdido and Las Hornillas also have their own hiking trails.
 Las Hornillas goes to 2 waterfalls.

 Mountain Biking/Ziplining/Tubing: Rio Perdido Resort has a huge property with hiking trails, their own ziplining tour, white water tubing down the river and mountain biking trails.